zimmldev/qmlib-release/README.md

 ```cmake
 target_link_libraries(your_target_name PRIVATE QMLib::QMLib)
 ```

 By following these steps, your application will be properly licensed and ready to utilize the full capabilities of QMLib.

+### Note on License Checks
+All license checks with the server are performed only at compile time.
+The generated software does not perform any server pings or license checks at runtime.
+This ensures that the application operates independently without requiring an active internet connection after compilation.

+By following these steps, your application will be properly licensed and ready to utilize the full capabilities of QMLib.